 Looking to address equity issues on campus, San Diego Mesa College sought out advice and expertise from the Center for Urban Education (CUE) at the University of Southern California.
 “We needed to have someone hold up the mirror to us because it can be difficult to change from within if you don’t know what you need to change,” said Dr. Pamela Luster, President of Mesa.

-Read It NowFiled Under: Honors Program, Equity and Excellence, Black Lives Matter, Center for Urban Education, USC
+Read It NowFiled Under: Honors Program, Black Lives Matter, Center for Urban Education, Equity and Excellence, USC

 February 04, 2021 | Office of Communications